 Q: What is the difference between Credit and Continuing Education ES0L classes?

 A: Credit ES0L classes are designed for students who plan to continue studying an academic career.
 They prepare students for a university level of English proficiency.
 Students can earn "institutional credits," which can qualify them as "full-time" students for purposes of receiving health insurance or financial aid.

 Continuing Education (CE) ES0L classes are the same classes, but without academic credit.
 CE is designed for students who want to study English for self-improvement or for professional development for their job.
 The CE student receives Continuing Education Credits (CEUs) and a certificate upon successful completion of the course.

 Q: Should I take classes as a Credit or CE student?

-A: For the Intensive English program, it is better if you can register as a Credit student.
+A: For the Academic ESOL program, it is better if you can register as a Credit student.
 Citizens, permanent residents, and students with eligible visas, such as an F-1, H-1B, or H-4 visa, register as Credit.
 Students with a high school diploma or GED who need English for college may sign up though Credit.
 Students who meet the requirements of Texas law SB-1528 (3 years living in Texas before receiving a high school diploma or GED) can also sign up through Credit.
 Students with a B-1 or B-2 visa (tourist or business visa), or those with ineligible or expired visas must take ESOL classes as a CE student.

 Q: Is financial aid available?